niente010/MDEF_website/docs/project/jaleo.md

 After an intense prototyping phase, we wondered how to best communicate and share our project with others.
 Reflecting on our process, we realized that the instruments we built differed significantly from traditional musical instruments.
-These devices can be played without rules, creating an interaction where there is no clear right or wrong.
+These devices can be ==played without rules==, creating an interaction where there is no clear right or wrong.
-This free experimentation allows anyone to play sounds, offering a unique and approachable interaction compared to traditional instruments, which can be intimidating due to their interface, architecture, and cultural background.
+This free experimentation ==allows anyone to play sounds, offering a unique and approachable interaction== compared to traditional instruments, which can be intimidating due to their interface, architecture, and cultural background.
 We also believe that the design itself of these artifacts, shaped by an open structure and a lack of point of reference makes our instruments accessible and without the need for specialized knowledge.

-This is why, for our presentation, we organized what we called "Open Collective Jam".
+This is why, for our presentation, we organized what we called =="Open Collective Jam"==.
-This was a moment in which all of our instruments were available for everyone to play with, creating a gathering for collective jamming.
+This was a moment in which all of ==our instruments were available for everyone to play with, creating a gathering== for collective jamming.
 The objective was to let the collective sounds, noise, and process of discovery arise as protagonists, rather than the individual musical skills.
 Everyone was invited to experiment with the different sounds generated by our bizarre creations, and it was delightful to see people's reactions to the open interfaces and electronics, discovering simply by putting their hands on them.

 ### **Live Performance: JALEO**

-After this moment of co-creation, we also wanted to share our personal process of experimenting with the instruments that we built and show their potential by designing and performing an Audio/Visual Live Performance of JALEO.
+After this moment of co-creation, we also wanted to ==share our personal process of experimenting with the instruments that we built and show their potential== by designing and performing an ==Audio/Visual Live Performance of JALEO==.

 We designed the set to reflect our process by including every artifact we built as part of the performance.
 Although the performance was mostly improvised, we strategically included and distributed our tools and their features throughout the performance to highlight their unique aspects.
 Each instrument had its own role, mirroring its importance to us during the prototyping phase.

-!!! note ""
+!!! danger ""